gedaipek/TechHive_Global_Project/README.md

 # Insights Deep Dive
 ### Sales Trends and Growth Rates:

-* **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 2.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.

-* **Main insight 4.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.
+* **Main insight 1.** The company's sales peak in December 2020 with 4,005 total orders and $1,246,007 monthly revenue.
+This corresponds with the boom in economy-wide spending due to pandemic changing customer behavior.

+* **Main insight 2.** Starting from in April 2021, revenue declined on a year over year basis for 21 consecutive months.
+In October 2022, revenue hit a company lifetime low, with just over $178K, and -72% year over year growth rates.
+In the following months revenue recovered slightly, following spesific holiday seasonality patterns.

+* **Main insight 3.** Despite the downward trend in 2022, the company's overall performance exceeds 2019 pre-pandemic level baseline in all three key indicator performance indicators.
+This is primarily due to the stronger 1Q22, which recorded revenue and order count well above the same period in 2020, up 37% and 23% respectively.

+* **Main insight 4.** Average order value saw only one month increase in September 2022, this can be attributed to an increased share of high-cost laptop orders.
+* --REGIONU BURAYA MI EKLEMELIYIM?

 [Visualization specific to category 1]

-### Category 2:
+### Product Level Performance:

 * **Main insight 1.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.